textninja/textninja.github.io/posts/2022-01-01-link-gke-to-domain.md

 markdown preprocessor, and if that succeeds, it serves the HTML.
 It also strips out YAML frontmatter since I'll be using it with Jekyll posts primarily.

+I wanted to integrate a live reload feature but was unable to get that working in time.
+I'll leave that challenge for another day.

 ## Meta